GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### JavaScript is the only language that I'm aware of that people feel they don't need to learn before they start using it.
+> ### What we wanted to preserve was not just a good environment in which to do programming, but a system around which fellowship could form.
 >
-> ~ *Douglas Crockford*
+> ~ *Dennis Ritchie*

 ---
 ## 🏎 Quick Facts